 Macron vowed to fight the populists when he won the presidential election in May 2017.
 Beating Marine Le Pen, the leader of France’s far-right, Emmanuel Macron presented himself as the new leader of the free world.

-Macron, a former economy minister running as an independent centrist, was called as a champion of a newly unfashionable multilateralist, globalist vision.
+Macron was called as a champion of a newly unfashionable multilateralist, globalist vision.
+He is a former economy minister running as an independent centrist.

 Today turnout in ‘yellow vest’ protests is decreasing after May Day clashes and they have shifted their attention away from Paris – the French capital.
 But the damage is already done.
 Emmanuel Macron is not the EU leader of the free world and far from putting an end to the populist wave, Macron appears to have overseen its expansion.